• USD

 Tsodilo Hills

-The Tsodilo Hills, whose rocky cliffs rise about 400m (1 312 ft) above the surrounding plains, can be seen from the Okavango Delta more than 50km (31 miles) away.
-They are one of the world's most important rock art sites, with as many as 3 500 individual paintings charting over 25 000 years of almost continuous habitation.
+The Tsodilo Hills rise about 400 m (1,312 ft) above the surrounding plains and are visible from the Okavango Delta more than 50 km (31 miles) away.
+They are one of the world's most important rock-art sites, with as many as 3,500 individual paintings spanning over 25,000 years of near-continuous habitation.

 Drotsky's Caves

-Situated in the Kalahari Desert, around 50km east of the Aha Hills, Drotsky's Caves, known as the Gcwihaba Caves, form one of Botswana's most beautiful and unusual national monuments.
-The caves are easy to miss, nestled within the undulating dunes of the Kalahari below a nondescript low ridge of rock.
-What lies beneath, however, is quite spectacular.
+Situated in the Kalahari Desert, around 50 km east of the Aha Hills, Drotsky's Caves—also known as the Gcwihaba Caves—form one of Botswana's most beautiful and unusual national monuments.
+Easy to miss among undulating dunes, they hide a spectacular labyrinth below.

 Geography